SeungKang/hugo-demo/content/posts/2023/01/02/github-vscode.md

 tags: ["github"]
 ---

-As I delve into learning more about programming, it felt right for me to become more familiar with the tools Github and Visual Studio Code.
+As I delve into learning more about programming, I should become more familiar with the tools Github and Visual Studio Code.
 Both are tools I will be using quite frequently.

 # GitHub